SourceHOV: History

 commercial banks, governments, insurance companies and large organizations.
 This acquisition enabled SourceHOV to expand its operations and services into international banking and payments.

-In 2016, SourceHOV further transformed into a solution provider for larger industries and incorporated key technologies with the acquisition of TransCentra, Inc., a provider of integrated billing, remittance processing, imaging software and consulting services.
+In 2016, SourceHOV further transformed into a service provider for larger industries and incorporated key technologies with the acquisition of TransCentra, Inc., a provider of integrated billing, remittance processing, imaging software and consulting services.
 The addition of TransCentra improved SourceHOV's position in banking and payment.

 In February 2017, SourceHOV, LLC, Novitex Holdings, Inc and Quinpario Acquisition Corp.
 2, a Special-purpose acquisition company, agreed to merge and create Exela Technologies a large provider of financial technology and business services to blue chip clients.
 This transaction, valued at $2.8 billion, is expected to close during the second quarter of 2017.

 Overview

 SourceHOV specializes in transactions for international industries including financial services, health care, public sector organizations, insurance, and legal organizations.
-SourceHOV offers workflow management system and business process outsourcing (BPO) solutions that enable companies to automate complex, data-intensive transactions.
+SourceHOV offers workflow management system and business process outsourcing (BPO) services that enable companies to automate complex, data-intensive transactions.
 The company's business transaction management services include accounts management, financial, healthcare, insurance and risk management services.